pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 Let’s try it out.

-- First open bash and `cd` into your package directory
+- First open your preferred shell (Windows users may be using something like gitbash) and `cd` into your project directory
 - Activate the Python environment that you wish to use.
 If you need help with working with virtual environments [check out this lesson](extras/1-create-environment.md).
 - Finally run `python -m pip install -e .`